se-edu/se-book/specifyingRequirements/userStories/introduction/q-essay-critiqueUserStory.md

 Critique the following user story taken from a software project to build an e-commerce website.

-`As a developer, I want to use Python to implement the software, so that we can resue existing Python modules.`
+`As a developer, I want to use Python to implement the software, so that we can reuse existing Python modules.`

 <div slot="hint">